Evaluating AI-Generated Images of Cultural Artifacts with Community-Informed Rubrics: Methods

 To distill criteria for the rubrics, we first organized participants’ statements from both activities into two categories: (1) \emph{criteria}, or the concrete visual features or physical characteristics that shaped participants’ decision-making, and (2) \emph{justifications} that participants provided for their decisions.
 In deciding which criteria to include in the rubrics, we made two key decisions.
 First, we excluded criteria that were highly contested across participants.
 For instance, community members disagreed about whether a guide cane with red reflective tape on its body was an appropriate representation.
 As such, we did not include a criterion about red tape in our rubric.
 We also excluded criteria that participants consistently described as less essential to depicting the essence of each artifact.
 Consequently, rather than offering a complete description of each artifact, our rubrics focus on the 5 to 10 core features that participants agreed were most essential to a culturally appropriate depiction.
 We acknowledge that this choice is value-laden, and discuss alternative ways that practitioners might navigate and resolve contested criteria in Section \ref{sec:discussion-limitations}.
-Importantly, the resulting rubric criteria for each cultural artifact should be interpreted as being \emph{particular to} (rather than portable across) the specific cultural contexts that they are created in collaboration with.\footnote{For instance, a guide cane rubric created based on engagements facilitated in a different part of the world (\eg{} with residents of Tanzania) may result in a different set of scoring criteria that reflect a different set of participant experiences and desires for cultural representation \citep{hall2024towards}.}
+Importantly, the resulting rubric criteria for each cultural artifact should be interpreted as being \emph{particular to} (rather than portable across) the specific cultural contexts that they are created in collaboration with.\footnote{For instance, a guide cane rubric created based on engagements facilitated in a different part of the world (\eg{} with residents of Tanzania) may result in a different set of scoring criteria that reflect a different set of participant experiences and desires for cultural representation \citep{hall2024towards}.} \looseness=-1

-Finally, we grouped the criteria into higher-level themes that categorize the values motivating the inclusion of different criteria.
+Finally, we grouped the criteria into higher-level themes around the motivation for their inclusion.
 These themes reflect community-specific understandings of what constitutes (in)appropriate cultural representation.
 For example, BLV community members emphasized that assistive technologies should be usable and accessible to blind users, clarifying why particular visual features were prioritized.
 We structured each rubric by these themes. \looseness=-1